wjwat/lhtlhtp.com/content/csharp/seeding.md

 Our example below only includes four rows for our database, but imagine a scenario in which you have to seed your database with 10, 50, 100 pieces of data!
-Creating a single JSON file as the source for that seed, and then using tools that can 'speak' JSON brings a lot of potential to what you can do with your seed data.
+Creating a single JSON file as the source for that seed, and then using tools that can 'speak' JSON, brings a lot of potential to what you can do with your seed data.

 - Create your model